heigvd-teaching-tools/online-test-platform/README.md

 The application will be available at `http://localhost:3000`.

-You can go and signin with your keycloak account.
+You can go and signin with your HEIG-VD account.
 When you make your first signin, the application will create your user in the database.
 Its default Role will be Student.

 You should see a screen "You are not authorized to access this page".
+Manually change the default role by connecting to the database and edit the user data in User table.

 ### 7) Add roles to your user